Philosophy

 a picture of dr. bhattacharjee smiling in a green sweater in front of a background of green plants

-I believe that an empathic relationship between the therapist and patient is vital for lasting change, and that attention to the social, cultural, and political context in which you live is deeply important for treatment.
-I also believe that understanding unconscious patterns and internal conflicts, when slowly and carefully uncovered, can help individuals to relieve current distress while fostering deep psychological growth by shifting long-standing patterns that no longer serve them.
+I believe that an empathic relationship between the therapist and patient is vital for lasting change.
+Feeling deeply heard and able to trust one’s therapist is essential.
+I believe that understanding unconscious patterns and internal conflicts, when slowly and carefully uncovered, can help individuals to relieve current distress while fostering deep psychological growth by shifting long-standing patterns that no longer serve them.
+In addition, I believe that it is essential to name the impacts of cultural, societal, and systemic forces on our psychologies.

 Background & Training